G-Character varieties for G=SO(n,C) and other not simply connected groups: Introduction

 \section{Introduction}

-Let $G$ will be an affine reductive algebraic group over $\C.$\footnote{Throughout the paper, the field of complex numbers can be replaced an arbitrary algebraically closed field of characteristic zero or of characteristic large enough, depending on $n$ below.} For every group $\Gamma$ generated by some $\gamma_1,...,\gamma_N$, the space of all $G$-representations of $\Gamma$ forms an algebraic subset, $Hom(\Gamma,G),$ of $G^N$ on which $G$ acts by conjugating representations.
+Let $G$ be an affine reductive algebraic group over $\C.$\footnote{Throughout the paper, the field of complex numbers can be replaced an arbitrary algebraically closed field of characteristic zero.} For every group $\Gamma$ generated by some $\gamma_1,...,\gamma_N$, the space of all $G$-representations of $\Gamma$ forms an algebraic subset, $Hom(\Gamma,G),$ of $G^N$ on which $G$ acts by conjugating representations.
 The categorical quotient of that action is the $G$-character variety of $\Gamma,$ cf. \cite{LM, S-char} and the references within.

-In this paper, we study character varieties for not simply connected groups.
+In this paper, we study character varieties for groups which are not simply connected.
 In Sections \ref{s_G-G'}-\ref{s_gen} we describe the relations between $X_{G}(\Gamma)$ and $X_{G/H}(\Gamma),$ for all finite, central subgroups $H$ of $G$.
-In particular, we find finite generating sets of $\C[X_{G/H}(\Gamma)]$ for classical groups $G$ and $H$ as above, cf. Theorem \ref{generators-G'}, Corollary \ref{gen-M'}, and Proposition \ref{m^N}.
-Using this approach we find an explicit description of $\C[X_{SO(4,\C)}(F_2)]$ for the free group on two generators, $F_2,$ cf. Proposition \ref{SO4-desc}.
+In particular, we find finite generating sets for $\C[X_{G/H}(\Gamma)]$ for classical groups $G$ and $H$ as above, cf. Theorem \ref{generators-G'}, Corollary \ref{gen-M'}, and Proposition \ref{m^N}.
+By applying this approach to $SO(4,\C)=(SL(2,\C)\times SL(2,\C))/\Z/2$ we find an explicit description of $\C[X_{SO(4,\C)}(F_2)]$ for the free group on two generators, $F_2,$ cf. Proposition \ref{SO4-desc}.

-In Sections \ref{s_trace_alg}-\ref{s_Coord-gen2}, we use the above results to prove several properties of the $SO(2n,\C)$-character varieties.
+In Sections \ref{s_trace_alg}-\ref{s_Coord-gen2}, we use the above results to prove several statements about the $SO(2n,\C)$-character varieties.
 This is a particularly interesting class of character varieties because unlike for all other classical groups $G$, the coordinate ring $\C[X_{G}(\Gamma)]$ does not always coincide with the $G$-trace algebra of $\Gamma,$ $\T_G(\Gamma),$ for $G=SO(2n,\C),$ cf. \cite{S-gen}.

 Let us recall the definition of trace algebras.
 For a representation $V$ of $G$ and $\gamma\in \Gamma$ let where $\phi_V$ is the homomorphism $\Gamma\to GL(V)$ induced by $V.$ Then $\tau_{\gamma,V}$ is a regular function on $X_{G}(\Gamma).$ For a matrix group $G\subset GL(n,\C)$, the $G$-trace algebra, $\T_G(\Gamma)$, is the $\C$-subalgebra of $\C[X_{G}(\Gamma)]$ generated by $\tau_\gamma=\tau_{\gamma,\C^n},$ for all $\gamma\in \Gamma.$